Some posts contain affiliate links. This means I may earn a small commission if you click through and make a purchase, at no extra cost to yourself.

-This post takes you through step by step and I share my own budget spreadsheet for you to use, so you can easily begin creating a budget while avoiding having to deal with any complicated maths.
+This post takes you through step by step and I share a free budget spreadsheet for you to use, so you can easily begin creating a budget while avoiding having to deal with any complicated maths.

 Why use a budget?